Weeks after storms, water crisis continues in Mississippi

 But they have given no specific timeline for when the crisis will be resolved.

+“My greatest concerns are sanitation and hygiene,” Bonnie Bishop said.
+“I am sure that is everyone’s concern.”

-The system has not been able to provide a sustainable flow of water throughout the city since the mid-February storms, city officials have said.
+Jackson’s water system has not been able to provide a sustainable flow of water throughout the city since the mid-February storms, city officials have said.

 “Our system has basically crashed like a computer and now we’re trying to rebuild it,” Jackson Public Works Director Charles Williams said at a recent briefing.
 The city does not have exact numbers of people still without water, Mayor Chokwe Antar Lumumba has said.